Meijin (shogi): Qualifying

 The Meijin ranking tournaments are divided into five classes (A, B1, B2, C1, C2) and players compete against others within their class in a round-robin tournament throughout the year.
-Players who perform well during their class tournament may be promoted to the next highest class while those who perform poorly may be relegated to the next lowest one.
+Players who perform well during their class tournament may be promoted to the next highest class while those who perform poorly may be relegated to the next lowest one, except in the case of Class C2 where players are relegated to "Free class" status.
 New professionals are placed at the bottom of Class C2, and the top three players of Class C2 are promoted to Class C1 for the next year.
 Similarly, the top two players of Classes C1, B2, B1 are promoted to the B2, B1, and A, respectively, for the next year.
 A new professional, therefore, needs at least five years experience (five successive promotions) after their debut before they can qualify to challenge for the title of Meijin.